CyanGirl/Django-BlogApp/README.md

 ## Functionalities added :

-- Posts can be added anonymously or as a logged in User.
+- Posts can be added anonymously or as a logged in Author.
-- For logged in users, edit or delete blogs can be done.
+- Comments can be posted anonymously or as logged in Author.
-- Users can view, delete or update their accounts.
+- For logged in Authors, edit or delete blogs can be done.
-- Users can track their posts and comments seperately.
+- Authors can view, delete or update their accounts.
-- Comments can be posted anonymously or as logged in user.
+- Authors can track their posts and comments seperately.
 - Details of all posts can be read via API.

 ## Project Structure :